What is AML?

 Even with a completely transparent history, an address may be marked as risky if it is linked to other addresses that were later involved in suspicious operations.

-These systems operate automatically and are intergrated into our risk management process.
+These systems operate automatically and are integrated into our risk management process.
 We cannot manually interfere with their operation or bypass the verification result — this is important both for compliance with regulatory requirements and for protecting all clients.
-Therefore, unfortunately, we cannot guarantee the crediting of coins if at the time of receipt they are marked as high-risk.
+Therefore, we can’t guarantee that coins will be credited if they are flagged as high-risk at the time of receipt.

 This is not related to trust — we act according to a unified, transparent logic, the same for all clients, regardless of the hashrate volume or the amount of funds in the wallet.

-The EMCD company cares about the integrity of its activities before the law, so we comply with AML legislation requirements applicable in this market segment.
+EMCD cares about the integrity of its activities before the law, so we comply with AML legislation requirements applicable in this market segment.

 According to the rules for handling such receipts, we must obtain additional information from you in order to make a decision regarding your transaction.